raajasrini/PyBer_Analysis/README.md

 ##  Summary :

-   The byber  analysis provides the view of the rides per city type and drivers per city type analysis of fare trends the recommendations.
+   The Pyber  analysis provides the view of the rides per city type and drivers per city type analysis of fare trends the recommendations.

  * The number of drivers seems to increase with city classfication with rural areas having the least amount of drivers per city type and Urban areas shows more drivers.
 It would be beneficial to have study of population versus number of drivers needed to explore the trend.